-Can we make the 30 minute drive every morning to my parents do drop the baby off?
+Can we make the 30 min drive every morning to my parents to drop the baby off?

 Such interaction would have been only possible living under one roof where my parents got to spend so much time with their grandchildren.